google/comprehensive-rust/src/running-the-course/course-structure.md

 ### Bare-Metal

-The [Bare-Metal Deep Dive](../bare-metal.md): a full day class on using Rust for bare-metal (embedded) development.
+The [Bare-Metal Rust](../bare-metal.md) deep dive is a full day class on using Rust for bare-metal (embedded) development.
 Both microcontrollers and application processors are covered.